This is a post that helps you reflect on whether your doctrine is making you sick. But you should know a couple of things before I explore that.

-What I want to do instead is to invite you to consider if your doctrine is making you sick and, if so, I want to invite you to consider something you can do about this.
+Second, what I want to do instead is to invite you to consider if your doctrine is making you sick.
+And, if you believe it is, I invite you to consider something you can do about this.

 A doctrine is some system or set of beliefs that someone holds as a part of a religion, a political group, or some other group.
 It is also important to note that your particular doctrine is always an interpretation of the doctrines of whatever group you belong to.